Kharkiv: Scientific research

 The city has a high concentration of research institutions, which are independent or loosely connected with the universities.
 Among them are three national science centers: Kharkiv Institute of Physics and Technology, Institute of Meteorology, Institute for Experimental and Clinical Veterinary Medicine and 20 national research institutions of the National Academy of Science of Ukraine, such as the B Verkin Institute for Low Temperature Physics and Engineering, Institute for Problems of Cryobiology and Cryomedicine, State Scientific Institution "Institute for Single Crystals", Usikov Institute of Radiophysics and Electronics (IRE), Institute of Radio Astronomy (IRA), and others.
 A total number of 26,000 scientists are working in research and development.

 A number of world-renowned scientific schools appeared in Kharkiv, such as the theoretical physics school and the mathematical school.

 There is the Kharkiv Scientists House in the city, which was built by A. N. Beketov, architect in Kharkiv in 1900.
 All the scientists like to meet and discuss various scientific topics at the Kharkiv Scientists House in Kharkiv.

+Since 1993, Kharkiv has been home to the National Academy of Legal Sciences of Ukraine (NALS), the country's only state branch academy of sciences located outside the capital city of Kyiv.
+As the highest state scientific institution in the field of state and law, the academy coordinates fundamental and applied legal research, provides scientific support for legal reforms, and drafts legislation, reinforcing Kharkiv's status as the nation's primary legal and jurisprudential hub.